-Our investment aim and impacts are set out in our funding strategy, flowing on from the strategic framework, and delivered though the NZMF and a small Industry Development Fund.
-These are activities purchased by the Minister of Broadcasting, Communications and Digital Media under the appropriation Public Broadcasting Services.
+Delivery of funds through the NZMF, along with our Industry Development Fund, are activities purchased by the Minister of Broadcasting, Communications and Digital Media under the appropriation Public Broadcasting Services.4

-The NZMF's four funding streams provide a simple, flexible approach to navigating a dynamic environment.
+The NZMF's three goals - Quality, Diversity and Discoverability - and four funding streams provide a simple, flexible approach to navigating a dynamic environment.
 The Scripted, Factual and Music streams are open and contestable.
 Platforms is a closed funding stream supporting selected entities to provide a wide range of public media content.
-Each funding stream has an associated annual work programme.